glebbash/deno-ffigen/examples/sqlite3/README.md

   sqlite3
 ```

-Using `input/sqlite3.json` and `input/sqlite3_symbols.txt` as inputs.
-Bindings are
+Using `input/sqlite3.json` and `input/sqlite3_symbols.txt` as inputs bindings
-generated for sqlite3.
+are generated for sqlite3.

 Generated files are: